 This Is The Good LifeTucked away on four picturesque acres in Tahlequah, Oklahoma, you will discover an assisted living community that provides you with personalized care plans, warm and friendly neighbors, a dedicated care team and a community calendar with countless opportunities to make the...

-Access to hospitals can be a major factor when choosing the most suitable community for you or your loved one.
-The top hospitals in Fort Smith include Mercy Hospital Fort Smith and Sparks Medical Center – Fort Smith.
+Access to hospitals might be an important factor in selecting the most suitable retirement home for you or your loved one.
 In total, there are 2 hospitals located in Fort Smith which offer emergency services and other healthcare.
+The top hospitals that service Fort Smith include Mercy Hospital Fort Smith and Sparks Medical Center – Fort Smith.

 The state of Arkansas has a diverse array of plant and animal life.
-Local plant life can consist of Pine, Mexican Juniper, Hickory, and Mink.
-While venturing throughout the state, you might see animals such as the Bobwhite Quail, the Catfish, the Armadillo, or the Black Bears.
-The state animal of Arkansas is the White-tailed Deer.
+Local plant life can consist of cypresses, hickory, orchid, and water oak.
+While venturing throughout the state, you might see animals such as the black bears, the bobwhite quail, the armadillo, or the white-tailed deer.
+The state animal of Arkansas is the white-tailed deer.